 There are different types of fire damper; some are spring operated, some have fuseable links and there are other designs which are remotely operated.
 All types must be regularly tested, using a method known as drop testing, cleaned and maintained.
 According to recently updated guidance, BS9999:2017, all fire dampers must now be tested at no more than twelve month intervals.

 We can help you locate your fire dampers, create access to inaccessible fire dampers then drop test, clean and maintain them for compliance.
 More information can be found on our fire dampers page.

 Laundry extract systems should form part of the building manager’s fire risk assessment and are covered by the Regulatory Reform (Fire Safety) Order 2005.
 This advises that laundry extract systems should be regularly inspected and the ductwork cleaned in order to prevent fires.
 Failure to do so may be construed as negligence and may also compromise your insurance cover, as well as impacting your workers’ health and putting them at increased risk from fire.

 Swiftclean can provide regular effective, expert cleaning services for education establishments including:

-- Kitchen Extract Cleaning for fire safety in accordance with Section 7 of TR/19 to control grease, eliminate the fire risk from kitchen extract ductwork and satisfy the conditions of buildings insurance.
+- Kitchen Extract Cleaning for fire safety in accordance with TR19® Grease, the new specification from BESA, to control grease, eliminate the fire risk from kitchen extract ductwork and satisfy the conditions of buildings insurance.